lifewinning/networks.land/activities/i-think-therefore-icann/ithinkthereforeicann.md

 Domain names are where the politics, poetics, and peculiarities of the web express themselves in often the most direct and clever ways.
 But even the most active domain name hoarder might not really understand how the Domain Name System works, why certain TLDs exist, and how they at times become an arena where real-world geopolitical conflicts play out online.
 This game is meant to walk players through some of those realities.

+**A Word Of Caution**: We are bad at math!
+And still trying different variations on points allocation.
+If you find a better ratio for gameplay please let us know!
+We would love to hear from anyone who actually ends up using and playing this game.

 Many thanks to the [Radical Networks](http://radicalnetworks.org) conference for letting us run a test of this game when we were initially working on it.

 ### Materials